About Us

 3) Help development and infrastructure projects get over the line while preserving and enhancing habitat for bats through science-backed research and management and use of cutting edge technology.

-We offer proven on-the-ground support and field data delivery as well as advice, insight and oversight expertise in bat management and bat ecology.
+We offer proven on-the-ground support and field data delivery as well as advice, insight and oversight expertise in bat management and bat ecology, and extensive training for bat ecologists, arborists and citizen scientists.

 A researcher holding a bat and inspecting its wing

-Mike Jones has 15 years of experience in both conservation and consultancy.
-He completed a Master of Science with distinction majoring in Zoology at the University of Otago, where he gained a wide range of experience in the avian world.
-He then began his bat ecology journey in 2015 and worked in DOC’s Research & Development team for 5 years, refining his bat ecology and training skills.
-From there, he moved to consultancy, and in 2023, he founded Tou-Roa Ecology.
+Mike Jones has 15 years of experience in conservation, consultancy and teaching.
+He completed a Master of Science with distinction majoring in Zoology at the University of Otago, where he gained a wide range of experience in the avian world and teaching undergraduate students.
+He then began his bat ecology journey in 2015 when he worked in DOC’s Research & Development team for 5 years, refining his bat ecology and training skills.
+From there, he moved to consultancy, working for Tonkin +Taylor for 3 years.
+In 2023, he founded Tou-Roa Ecology.

 Mike has overseen the delivery of radio-tracking programs, acoustic surveys, tree felling surveys, habitat risk assessments, and habitat de-risking operations.
 He also provides specialist bat advice and extensive training to everyone from novice to experienced bat ecologists for all matters relating to bat ecology.